-ATA Carnet, commonly referred to as the “Merchandise Passport” or “Passport for Goods”, is a unified customs document used by 80+ countries.
+ATA Carnet, commonly referred to as the “Merchandise Passport” or “Passport for Goods”, is a unified customs document used by 79+ countries and territories.
 The initials, ATA, are an acronym of the French and English words Admission Temporaire/Temporary Admission.
 The ATA Carnet helps U.S. exporters of all sizes, in particular micro, small and medium size businesses (MSMEs), to explore new markets, promote their goods and services, and attend trade shows as well as conferences, and saves time and money in the process.

 It simplifies customs procedures for the temporary movement of goods and allows goods to enter Customs territories of the ATA Carnet system free of customs duties and taxes for up to one year.
 Read more…

 - Saves Time & Money (Helps Cash Flow!)

 - Streamlines the Process for Exports & Imports